ShiiiivanshSingh/My-Mental-Health-Is-Cooked/README.md

-# My Mental Health Is Cooked
+# ThriveSpace

-Welcome to _My Mental Health Is Cooked_!.
+Welcome to _ThriveSpace_!.
 Memes and Jokes apart mental health matters and Im not oarticularly doing  great.
 So I made a go-to resource for understanding, tracking, and improving your mental well-being through practical tools and insightful content.

 **Link To The Website**: https://bit.ly/3BNKBi1